 Food Business Classifications

 Before registering, you must first identify which classification your food business falls under.
 Please refer to: Food Premises Classification System

 If you fall under class 4, you do not need to register your food business.
-However, you must submit to Council a Notification of a Food Premises (92 KB).
+However, you must submit a Class 4 Notification of a Food Premises (109.51 KB)to Council.
 We may request further information to ensure you are not in a higher classification.

 Setting up a Food Business / Altering a Food Business